emafasce/FPAR/README.md

 # FPAR
-First Person Activity Recognition exploiting a Self-Supervised motion task, frame selection, a double Conv-LSTM and LSTA Report_Fasce contains the report of the project.
+First Person Activity Recognition exploiting a Self-Supervised motion task, frame selection, a double Conv-LSTM and LSTA.
+Report_Fasce.pdf contains the report of the project.